globus-labs/cascade/docs/user-guide/dynamics.rst

 Running Dynamics
 ================

-.. note:: A picture would be nice.
+.. note:: We may drop this part of Cascade as we continue building.
+Don't bother learning this yet.

 The :class:`~cascade.dynamics.DynamicsProtocol` class from Cascade propagates a dynamic system using the learned surrogate and returns copies of the system at many timesteps for use